evolving-plants/experiments/README.md

   - [ ] SEADPOD: the position of the seedpod is migrating slightly as it grows
   - [ ] SEADPOD: draw a green line connecting the seed positions to make a better seedpod

-  - [ ] SEASON: When season is clicked before all seeds have fallen, the new plants grow from above ground
+  - [✓] SEASON: When season is clicked before all seeds have fallen, the new plants grow from above ground
+  - [ ] SEASON: The characteristics of the parent are not being passed properly to the offspring
   - [ ] SEASON: do not let seeds fall before the plant is fully grown
   - [ ] SEASON: If no plants were selected before pressing new season, select all plants and drop all seeds
   - [ ] SEASON: Do not let new season be clicked until all seeds have fallen to the ground